taddieken95/Accuray_Tech_Comm_Guide/Chapter 2: Adobe FrameMaker/Section 1: FrameMaker Overview.md

 There's a common phrase people use when describing FrameMaker vs. Word:

 > *Word makes the easy things easy, and the hard things hard.
-Whereas FrameMaker makes the hard things easy and the easy things hard*.
+FrameMaker makes the hard things easy and the easy things hard*.

 This, of course, is purely anecdotal.
 FrameMaker is not *hard*, per se, but rather the anecdote is drawing attention to the fact that there is a learning curve that comes with FrameMaker, whereas Word is generally perceived as intuitive.